louisza/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

-#**Traffic Sign Recognition**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

-**Build a Traffic Sign Recognition Project**
+title: "Build a Traffic Sign Recognition Project"
+author: "Louis Pienaar"
+date: "02 March 2017"
+output: html_document
+---

 The goals / steps of this project are the following:

-* Load the data set (see below for links to the project data set)
+* Load the data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images